PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Hmm, yes, thank you Rattick, for taking care of that minor nuisance."

-"I live to serve my lord."
+"I live to serve, my Lord."

 "It would be nice to believe that, wouldn't it Rattick?"